ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/paste-from-markdown.md

 The paste from Markdown feature lets users paste Markdown-formatted content straight into the editor.
 It will be then converted into rich text on the fly.

 <info-box warning>
-	This feature is still experimental.
+	This feature is still in the experimental phase.
 See the [known issue](#known-issues) section to learn more.
 </info-box>

 ## Demo